ScalablePixelStreaming/Frontend/README.md

 ### Migrating legacy Scalable Pixel Streaming frontend

-All SPS versions since `v 0.1.4` are using the current version of Epic Games Pixel Streaming frontend.
+All SPS versions since `v0.1.4` are using the current version of Epic Games Pixel Streaming frontend.
 Refer to [our migration guide](./docs/api_transition_guide.md) if your frontend predates this version.

 ### Scalable Pixel Streaming frontend reference